Interval Running - The Workout You Love and Hate

 And of course, for plenty more tips you really need to check out all the other information in the running training section.

 After all, interval speed is only one of the running speeds available to you; for races 10k and up I'd also argue it's probably the least important speed!
+So, make sure you read the following pages as well:

-Check out the infographic below that aims to provide you with all the info you need on interval workouts in one easy picture.
+To close off the page, check out the infographic below that aims to provide you with all the info you need on interval workouts in one easy picture.

 Are you a beginning runner?
 Then this is your best starting point.
 Many tips and running programs on offer, dedicated to you.